-If you thought that you have seen most of the stunning attractions in the world, you got to travel to Egypt and check out this so-called Valley of Whales.
+If you thought that you've seen most of the stunning attractions in the world, you got to travel to Egypt and check out this so-called Valley of Whales.
 Situated about 150 km to the south of Egypt’s capital Cairo, this valley is a part of the Fayoum Oasis.
-Also known as Wadi Al Hitan, the valley is more popularly known as the Valley of Whales since skeletons and fossils of this giant mammal can be seen at this place.
+Also known as Wadi Al Hitan, the valley is more popularly known as the Valley of the Whales since skeletons and fossils of this giant mammal can be seen at this place.

 Apart from whales, the place is also infested with fossils and skeletons of other sea animals like sharks.
-One may muse whether this desert was once a sea, probably some thousands of years back.
+One may muse whether this desert was once a sea, probably thousands of years back.
 At the same time, the scientific community feels that these pre-historic animals make for a great study for observing the cycle of evolution.
 Probably, they were land animals once.
 But to brood over all that, you will need to travel to Egypt and get to this intriguing place.